sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs.md

 ## Introduction

-In the Tyk Enterprise Developer Portal, Organisations and Catalogs are used to segment the user base and make different APIs available to different user audiences according to the business model.
+In the Tyk Enterprise Developer Portal, Organizations and Catalogs are used to segment the user base and make different APIs available to different user audiences according to the business model.
 For example, assume the following scenario:

 - Account Management API is available only to trusted partners